yangangx/cse15l-lab-reports/lab1-report-week1.md

 **Repeat the timing experiment of editing and running WhereAmI.java now that you don’t have to use a password.
 How much time is saved per run?**

-**It will save 10 seconds per run, if I don’t have to type in the password.**
+**It will save 10 seconds per run if I don’t have to type in the password.**

 ## Part 8 – Making Remote Running Even More Pleasant